The Impacts of Restrictive Housing on Inmate Behavior, Mental Health, and Recidivism, and Prison Systems and Personnel

 Project Director: George Pesta, Ph.D.

-Research Partners: Co-PI Joshua Cochran, Ph.D., Assistant Professor, School of Criminal Justice, University of Cincinnati
+Research Partners: Co-Principal Investigator, Joshua Cochran, Ph.D., Assistant Professor, School of Criminal Justice, University of Cincinnati

 Research Partner: Kerensa Lockwood, Ph.D., Florida Department of Corrections